orenfromberg/orenfromberg.tech/content/blog/terraform-state-surgery/index.md

 ```
 Running this command will remove the resource with address `module.security_group.aws_security_group.sg` from the terraform state.

 The next step is to import all the security group rules into their own standalone resources.
-This will use a somewhat beefy `jq` query on the planned state that we can cache in a file called `filter.jq`:
+This will use a somewhat beefy `jq` filter on the planned state that we can cache in a file called `filter.jq`:

 ```jq
 .resource_changes[]